hisham-maged10/Building-Linux-From-Scratch/README.md

     w -> write , r -> read, x -> execute, t-> sticky bit
     ```

-31. downloaded wget, apt install wget
+31. downloaded wget, `apt install wget`

 32. use wget to download all urls from input-file and continue on fail and save in a directory not the CWD
-    . wget --input-file=wget-list --continue --directory-prefix=$LFS/sources
+    ` wget --input-file=wget-list --continue --directory-prefix=$LFS/sources`

 33. create wget-list file
-    . vim wget-list ( no copy paste between host and guest cuz console )
+    ` vim wget-list ( no copy paste between host and guest cuz console )`

-34. creating a shared folder
-    .    added the download links of tools to be used
+34. creating a shared folder and  added the download links of tools to be used

 35. created a bash script to validate needed versions